 Toll Fraud Policy

-Focus is dedicated to reducing the risk our customers face to the best extent possible.
+Focus Group is dedicated to reducing the risk our customers face to the best extent possible.
 Whilst we appreciate that no telecommunications system will be completely immune to the danger, our advice regarding security can alleviate the risk significantly.

 The main points to consider are detailed below.